fastrgv/hbox4/README.md

 ===================== update history ========================

 **ver 1.1.3 -- 21nov2023**
 * Revised an internal list structure; changed a LIFO stack into a FIFO queue.
 This means that among equal-priority configurations, the first one found is processed first.
 This is a more typical design, but new to hbox4.
-The push/move efficiency of solutions are somewhat improved.
+The push/move efficiency of solutions are somewhat improved (but not speed).

 **ver 1.1.2 -- 16nov2023**
 * Added an option to disable 3 of 4 priority measures (to enable a "baseline" method).